 The foundation: an asset without an owner?

 A charitable foundation is a legal construct that holds an asset and uses it only for certain purposes defined in advance.
 Once the foundation has been set up, its founder can no longer freely dispose of the assets paid into it.
 And dissolving a foundation isn’t easy.
 Neither the founder nor the administrator can do it.
-But a judge can dissolve a foundation if its purpose is illegal or immoral.
+However, if the foundation’s purpose is unlawful or immoral, a judge can dissolve the foundation.
 Besides illegality, another reason for dissolution is the unattainability of the foundation’s purpose.
 If this is the case, the supervisory authority can order that a foundation be dissolved.

 Setting up a foundation